Petr73ru/rachel-jun-channel/README.md

 # rachel-jun-channel
-App for a Rachil &amp; Jun Channel
+App for a Rachel &amp; Jun Channel